Star Trek: First Contact: Development

-In December 1992, Paramount Pictures executives approached Star Trek: The Next Generation producer Rick Berman and engaged him to create two films featuring the cast of the television series.
+In December 1992, Paramount Pictures executives approached Star Trek: The Next Generation producer Rick Berman to develop two films featuring the cast of the television series.
 Berman decided to develop two screenplays simultaneously, and prioritize the most promising one for the first film.
 The effort of writers Brannon Braga and Ronald D. Moore was chosen and developed into Star Trek Generations.
+The other, by Maurice Hurley, was set aside to use in a possible second movie.
 Two months after the release of Generations, Paramount decided to produce the second feature for a winter holiday 1996 release.
 Paramount wanted Braga and Moore, who had written the Generations script and a number of Next Generation episodes, to pen the screenplay.
 Berman told Braga and Moore that he wanted them to think about doing a story involving time travel.
 Braga and Moore, meanwhile, wanted to use the Borg.
 "Right on the spot, we said maybe we can do both, the Borg and time travel," Moore recalled.
 The Borg had not been seen in full force since the fourth-season episode of The Next Generation, "The Best of Both Worlds" and had never been heavily featured in the series due to budget constraints and the fear that they would lose their scare factor.
 "The Borg were really liked by the fans, and we liked them," Moore said.
 "They were fearsome.
 They were unstoppable.
 Perfect foils for a feature story."

-In deciding to combine the two-story ideas, the writers decided that the time travel element could play out as the Borg attempt to prevent humanity from ever reaching space and becoming a threat.
+Having decided that the time travel aspect of the plot would involve a Borg plan to stop humans ever reaching space, the writers considered various historical periods as a setting.
 "Our goals at that point were to create a story that was wonderful and a script that was [...] producible within the budget confines of a Star Trek film", said Berman.
-One major question was identifying the time period to which the Borg would travel.
-Berman's suggestion was the Renaissance; the Borg would attempt to prevent the dawn of modern European civilization.
-The first story draft, titled Star Trek: Renaissance, had the crew of the Enterprise track the Borg to their hive in a castle dungeon.
-The film would have featured sword fights alongside phasers in 15th-century Europe, while Data became Leonardo da Vinci's apprentice.
-Moore was afraid that it risked becoming campy and over-the-top, while Stewart refused to wear tights.
+The first story draft, named Star Trek: Renaissance, adopted his concept of a Borg attempt to prevent the emergence of modern European civilization during the Renaissance.
+In this scenario, the Enterprise crew hunted down the Borg to their hive in a 15th-century Italian castle dungeon, and envisaged sword fights alongside the use of phasers, with Data becoming Leonardo da Vinci's apprentice.
+Moore was afraid that it "risked becoming campy and over-the-top", while Stewart refused to wear tights.
+Moreover, informal research suggested that the film's core audience were unenthusiastic about the setting.
 Braga, meanwhile, wanted to see the "birth of Star Trek", when the Vulcans and humans first met; "that, to me, is what made the time travel story fresh", he said.